PROCEED-Labs/proceed/src/management-system-v2/components/bpmn-timeline/test-cases.md

 - **Dependencies**: S→T2(inst1), S→T1, T1→T2(inst2), T2(inst1)→E(inst1), T2(inst2)→E(inst2)
 - **Semantics**: G1 forks to T1 and T2 in parallel, T1 leads to a second T2 instance, each T2 instance follows the same outgoing path (T2→G2→E) creating separate execution paths

-**⚠️ KEY INSIGHT**: This pattern shows that when the same element appears in multiple paths, each instance follows its own execution path through subsequent elements.
+**KEY INSIGHT**: This pattern shows that when the same element appears in multiple paths, each instance follows its own execution path through subsequent elements.
 G2 doesn't synchronize the T2 instances because they represent different executions of the same task, not different tasks converging.

 **Note**: This tests whether the implementation correctly handles: